lovehifi/lmsraudio/README.md

 You can use software like Win32 Disk Imager or BalenaEtcher to flash the LMS rAudio OS images to SD cards.

-Open the Web control Music Server DAC  at http://raudio/ or http://raudio.local/ in your browser.
-If you can't see it, use the Advanced IP Scanner software to find the IP of rAudio.
-You can then open it using the IP, for example: http://192.180.0.2.
+Access the Music Server DAC interface by navigating to http://raudio/ or http://raudio.local/ in your browser.
+In case you cannot locate it, use the Advanced IP Scanner software to discover the IP address of rAudio.
+Subsequently, access it via the IP address; for instance: http://192.180.0.2.

 ---------------------
 >